VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 categories: swift
 ---
 ## Memory management in general
-There are two approaches to memory management:
+There are two main approaches to memory management:
 * Manual memory management.
 This type of memory management is frequently used in systems where performance matters and additional overhead for automatic memory management at runtime is not allowed.
 In this case a programmer is responsible for manual allocating and freeing memory.
 * Automatic memory management.
-Manual memory management is error prone because in a complex codebase it is very easy to forget to free allocated memory or accidentally use already freed memory.
+Manual memory management is error prone because in complex codebases it is very easy to forget to free allocated memory or accidentally use already freed memory.
 For this reason some programming languages have built in mechanisms for automatic memory management.
 The most popular one is the garbage collector.
-Garbage collector is just a chunk of code integrated with your binary and frees memory at some time during execution (the details of that when the garbage collector frees memory can depend on implementation details).
-In this case a programmer just works on a program logic and does not distract on memory management because the garbage collector does it implicitly.
+Garbage collector is just a chunk of code integrated with your binary which frees memory at some time during execution (the details of when the garbage collector frees memory can depend on implementation details).
+In this case a programmer just deals with program logic and does not distract on memory management because the garbage collector does it implicitly.
 But most implementations of garbage collectors frees memory at a time when memory pressure happens and it leads to additional overhead during a program execution.

 ## Automatic Reference Counter
 *Automatic Reference Counter* or just *ARC* is Apple’s approach to deal with memory management.
 Before ARC was introduced in Objective-C programmers were using a method called *manual retain-release* or *MRR* to explicitly manage memory of applications by specifying when an object must be retained and when it must be released.
 The method is based on reference counting but the problem is that a programmer must specify a proper calling of retain/release methods which was working in a pair.
 ARC is the compiler feature which is responsible for injecting retain/release methods in a code implicitly instead of a programmer.
 But now programmers have another responsibility - build proper relationships between objects to avoid retain cycles when objects retain each other which leads to memory leaks.
 So let’s see ARC in action with a few common examples of retain cycles and how to help ARC break those retain cycles with Swift language features.

 ## ARC in action
-Suppose we have the next class:
+Suppose we have next class:

 {% highlight swift %}
 class Employee {